The men who would be South Korea’s next president

 A Yoon victory could have big ramifications for South Korea’s role in Northeast Asia and its relations with the United States, primarily by hardening its approach to China and North Korea.

-After Moon, who made diplomacy with North Korea central to his foreign policy ambitions, a Yoon presidency would mark a sharp about face on inter-Korean relations.
+After Moon, who made diplomacy with North Korea central to his foreign policy ambitions, a Yoon presidency would mark a about-face on inter-Korean relations.
 Yoon has called on greater cooperation with Washington to confront the growing nuclear threat posed by North Korea.

 Yoon also wants to develop technology that would allow South Korea to launch a preemptive attack, in the case of an imminent North Korean nuclear threat.